DavidT3/DAXA/paper/paper.md

 observations of a single object of interest, but it excels at creating and managing multi-mission datasets for serendipitous or targeted studies of large samples of X-ray emitting objects.
 Once relevant observations are identified, the raw data can be downloaded (and optionally processed) through [Daxa]{.smallcaps}, or pre-processed event lists, images, and exposure maps can be downloaded if they are available.
-As we may enter an 'X-ray desert', with no new X-ray missions coming online, during the next decade, archival data is going to take on an even greater importance than it already has, and enhanced access to those archives will be vital to the continuation of X-ray astronomy.
+As we may enter an `X-ray desert', with no new X-ray missions coming online, during the next decade, archival data is going to take on an even greater importance than it already has, and enhanced access to those archives will be vital to the continuation of X-ray astronomy.